pdzaffina/blog/_posts/2025-11-09-Trust-Reset.md

  * **Find Fulfillment Internally:** Your primary source of job satisfaction should now be anchored in the quality of your work, the success of your peer group, and the value you deliver to your customers; not solely on effective management from above.
 Your success is internally driven.

 A trust reset is about pragmatism and resilience.
 It’s about accepting the disappointment, isolating the source of the breakdown, and intensely focusing your energy on protecting and amplifying the high-performing core of your immediate team.
 This is the only way to successfully maintain your momentum through organizational turbulence.

+1: I'm reclaiming the use of emdashes from the machines.
+I used them before but have stopped due to the confusion surrounding LLMs using them as well.
+I'll add "-_-_-" to differentiate my use vs. the machine's.